Karrion Kross: Return to WWE (2022–2025)

 After the disbandment of The Final Testament, Kross would be involved in backstage segments where he would try and convince various superstars to embrace their dark side, with the character being called "The Devil's Advocate" (inspired by Sean O'Haire and Kevin Sullivan's characters), some of whom include Sami Zayn and AJ Styles.
 Kross would go on to appear in Styles’ match against Logan Paul at WrestleMania 41, preventing interference from a member of Paul’s entourage.
 Kross would attempt to persuade Styles to hit Paul with brass knuckles, to no avail, after which Styles proceeded to lose the match.
 Kross would appear later on the WrestleMania 41 recap show with Scarlett where he would cut a highly acclaimed shoot promo criticizing the company and his booking.
 The promo at the WrestleMania 41 recap show as well as the Devil's Advocate character gave him an increase of popularity, even being cheered as a heel against the babyface wrestler Sami Zayn at Night of Champions and SummerSlam.
 The SummerSlam bout would be Kross' final appearance in WWE, since he and Scarlett left WWE on August 10 following the expiry of their contracts which would not be renewed, thus ending their second tenure of three years with the company.
 After departing from WWE, Kross, in an out-of-character interview, revealed that he was only given twenty four hours to sign his new contract offer, which did not include Scarlett re-signing along with him, ultimately leading to his decision to depart the company.

 Second return to independent circuit (2025–present)

-Kesar, as Karrion Kross, made his return to GCW on April 17, 2025 at Josh Barnett's Bloodsport XIII, where he defeated J. R. Kratos.
 On August 23 at GCW Homecoming, Kesar, as Killer Kross, and Scarlett made their first post-WWE appearance, where they attacked Matt Cardona.
 On September 19, Kross made an appearance for DEFY Wrestling at DEFY Aeon, where he defeated Calvin Tankman to become the inaugural Super Heavyweight Cup winner.

+Second return to MLW (2025–present)

+Kross made his return to MLW on November 20, 2025 at Don Gato Tequila, where he defeated Matt Riddle.
+On January 29, 2026 at Battle Riot VIII, Kross entered and won the Battle Riot match, winning the MLW World Heavyweight Championship for the first time in his career.